-Do you view getaways and vacations as opportunities to pamper yourself, dine well, shop?
-If so, head to historic downtown Covington, a charming place to spend the day in a grown-up way, among the fine galleries, eclectic shops, excellent restaurants and more.
-The historic district is just steps away from several bed and breakfasts.
-Or, stay at the new historic Southern Hotel, recently renovated and reopened as a boutique hotel in June 2014.
+Do you view getaways and vacations as opportunities to pamper yourself, dine well, and shop?
+If so, head to historic downtown Covington, a charming place to spend the day (or weekend) in a grown-up way, among the fine galleries, eclectic shops, excellent restaurants, and more.
+The historic district is just steps away from several bed and breakfasts and the renowned boutique Southern Hotel.

 Sample the itinerary below as you plan your ultimate relaxing getaway to St. Tammany.

 Canoe and Trail Adventures offers canoe, paddleboard and kayak rentals from The Chimes restaurant, on the banks of the beautiful Bogue Falaya River.
 This scenic waterway offers many sandy banks to pull up and splash around on, clear water to spot schooling fish, and your route can bring you under several bridges or to the beautiful Bogue Falaya Park.
 When you return, freshly shucked oysters, Louisiana specialties like red beans and rice, étouffée, seafood gumbo and an extensive selection of cold brews welcome you at The Chimes, as well as do its ample decks with outdoor seating.